linuxmint/mint-themes/README.md

 * Open the doors to some small application that would empower people to create their own color variations.
 * Make things much easier for all those people making forks or clones from mint-themes.

+NOTE : Updated for Inkscape version 1.1 and up.
+Not retro-compatible with the old Inkscape version 0.x.
+Please check the troubleshooting section for this retro-compatibility issue.

 | path                                      | thumbnails for all color variations (light)                      | thumbnails for all color variations (dark)                            |
 | ----------------------------------------- |:----------------------------------------------------------------:|:---------------------------------------------------------------------:|
 | src/Mint-Y/variations/\<color\>/gtk-3.0/  | <img src="src/Mint-Y/gtk-3.0/thumbnail@2.png" height="35">       | <img src="src/Mint-Y/gtk-3.0/thumbnail-dark@2.png" height="35">       |